morete/kubevirt-basics-training/content/en/docs/storage/mounting-storage.md

 The following types are the most important volume types which KubeVirt supports:

-* cloudInitNoCloud: Attach a cloud-init data source.
+* `cloudInitNoCloud`: Attach a cloud-init data source.
 Requires a proper setup of cloud-init.
-* cloudInitConfigDrive: Attach a cloud-init data source.
-Similar to cloudInitNoCloud this requires a proper setup of cloud-init.
-The config-drive can be used for Ignition.
+* `cloudInitConfigDrive`: Attach a cloud-init data source.
+Similar to `cloudInitNoCloud`, this requires a proper setup of cloud-init.
+The config drive can be used for Ignition.
-* persistentVolumeClaim: Provide persistent storage using a PersistentVolumeClaim.
+* `persistentVolumeClaim`: Provide persistent storage using a PersistentVolumeClaim.
-* dataVolume: Simplifies the process for creating virtual machine disks.
+* `dataVolume`: Simplifies the process for creating virtual machine disks.
 Without using DataVolumes the creation of a PersistentVolumeClaim is on behalf of the user.
-* ephemeral: Local Copy-On-Write image where the original data is never mutated.
+* `ephemeral`: Local copy-on-write image where the original data is never mutated.
 KubeVirt stores writes in an ephemeral image on local storage.
-* containerDisk: Disk images are pulled and backed by a local store on the node.
+* `containerDisk`: Disk images are pulled and backed by a local store on the node.
-* emptyDisk: Attach an empty disk to the virtual machine.
+* `emptyDisk`: Attach an empty disk to the virtual machine.
 An empty disk survives a guest restart but not a virtual machine recreation.
-* hostDisk: Allows to attach a disk residing somewhere on the local node.
+* `hostDisk`: Allows to attach a disk residing somewhere on the local node.
-* configMap: Allows to mount a ConfigMap as a disk or a filesystem.
+* `configMap`: Allows to mount a ConfigMap as a disk or a filesystem.
-* secret: Allows to mount a Secret as a disk or a filesystem.
+* `secret`: Allows to mount a Secret as a disk or a filesystem.
-* serviceAccount: Allows to mount a ServiceAccount as a disk or a filesystem.
+* `serviceAccount`: Allows to mount a ServiceAccount as a disk or a filesystem.
-* downwardMetrics: Expose a limited set of VM and host metrics in a `vhostmd` compatible format to the guest.
+* `downwardMetrics`: Expose a limited set of VM and host metrics in a `vhostmd` compatible format to the guest.

-You can find more Information about the configuration options of Volumes in the [Volume API Reference](https://kubevirt.io/api-reference/master/definitions.html#_v1_volume).
-You can find volume examples in the [KubeVirt Storage Documentation](https://kubevirt.io/user-guide/storage/disks_and_volumes/#volumes)
+You can find more information about the configuration options of volumes in the [Volume API reference](https://kubevirt.io/api-reference/master/definitions.html#_v1_volume).
+You can find volume examples in the [KubeVirt storage documentation](https://kubevirt.io/user-guide/storage/disks_and_volumes/#volumes).

-## KubeVirt Disks
+## KubeVirt disks

-Beside other options disk referenced in the `spec.templates.spec.domain.devices` section can be:
+Besides other options, a disk referenced in the `spec.templates.spec.domain.devices` section can be:

-* lun: The disk is attached as a LUN device allowing to execute iSCSI command passthrough.
+* `lun`: The disk is attached as a LUN device allowing to execute iSCSI command passthrough
-* disk: Expose the volume as a regular disk.
+* `disk`: Expose the volume as a regular disk
-* cdrom: Expose the volume as a cdrom drive (read-only by defaul).
+* `cdrom`: Expose the volume as a cdrom drive (read-only by defaul)
-* fileystems: Expose the volume as a filesystem to the VM using virtiofs.
+* `fileystems`: Expose the volume as a filesystem to the VM using virtiofs

 Sample configuration:

 ```yaml
 apiVersion: kubevirt.io/v1
 kind: VirtualMachine